 The SP-600-VLF-31 receiver tunes from 10kc to 540kc and is built along the lines of the HF SP-600 receiver.
 The "VLF" is NOT a SP-600 with LF coils installed in the turret.
 It is a completely different circuit designed specifically for low frequency operation.
 First, it's a single-conversion superhet that is using 705kc as the IF.
 It does employ two RF amplifiers in the front end and uses a total of 21 tubes.
 There's a 1160kc conversion oscillator circuit that mixes with the 705kc IF output to provide a 455kc IF output to run RTTY or similar devices.
 The Xtal oscillator has four positions and uses FT-243 crystals.
-There are only five selectivity positions and all of them go thru the crystal filter.
+There are only five selectivity positions and all of them go thru the dual stage crystal filter.
 Four IF amplifiers are used.
 While there are significant differences in the circuit, the construction and most of the mechanics are the same as the HF SP-600.
 Turret band switching, same dial drive system, similar layout, etc. The side panels are similar to the R-390A receiver and don't have the typical SP-600 "pylons."
 The chassis and side panels are gold iridite finish.

 What about performance?
 If you're familiar with how vintage, high-performance VLF receivers operate and you are located in a RF-quite area and you're using a good design loop antenna (either remote tuned or shielded magnetic,) the SP-600-VLF-31 is an unbeatable LF receiver.
 I've logged well-over 250 NDB (Airport Beacons) from all over North America with this receiver operating with a six-foot remotely tuned loop antenna.
 The SP-600-VLF shown was built in 1958.